← Back

 Most hunger isn't hunger.
 It's a mineral deficiency.

-Important: These statements have not been evaluated by the Food and Drug Administration.
+Important: Zero Hunger Water does not contain GLP-1 and is not a GLP-1 drug or a substitute for one.
+These statements have not been evaluated by the Food and Drug Administration.
 This protocol is not intended to diagnose, treat, cure, or prevent any disease, and is not a substitute for medical care or prescribed medication.
 The comparison above is illustrative and is not based on a head-to-head study of these three approaches.
 Never start, stop, or change a medication without your doctor.
 If you have kidney disease, high blood pressure, heart failure, or take medications that affect potassium (ACE inhibitors, ARBs, or potassium-sparing diuretics), talk with your doctor before increasing your mineral intake.